 Antilock Brake System (ABS) The ABS has failed.
 Conventional braking efficiency is available.
 Have the system checked as soon as possible.
-More information on page 71.
+More information on page 72.
+Canadian models display this warning lamp.

+(ABS)
-Display of the malfunction described above in Canadian models.
-All Season traction Control (ASC)/ Dynamic Stability Control (DSC) Indicator lamp flashes: System active: drive and braking forces are regulated.
-The indicator lamp stays lit: ASC/DSC deactivated with button or defective.
-In the event of a defect: have the system checked as soon as possible.

-More information on page 71.
+Automatic Stability Control plus Traction ASC/Dynamic Stability Control DSC

+Indicator lamp flashes:

+System active: drive and brake forces are regulated.
+Indicator lamp lights up continuously:

+ASC/DSC has been deactivated at the button or is malfunctioning.
+If there is a malfunction: have the system checked as soon as possible.
+More information on page 72.

-Engine SERVICE ENGINE The exhaust emissions have deteri-SOON orated.
+SERVICE Engine ENGINE SOON The exhaust emissions have deteriorated.
 Have the vehicle checked as soon as possible.